swiftlang/swift-evolution/proposals/0526-deadline.md

 This proposal introduces `withDeadline`, a function that executes an asynchronous operation with an absolute time limit specified as a clock instant.
+This builds upon the clock, instant, and duration types introduced in [SE-0329](0329-clock-instant-duration.md), the structured concurrency and cooperative cancellation model from [SE-0304](0304-structured-concurrency.md), and composes naturally with the task cancellation shields from [SE-0504](0504-task-cancellation-shields.md).
 The solution provides a clean, composable API that handles cancellation and error propagation automatically:

 ```swift
 let clock = ContinuousClock()